compbiomed/RNA_Seq/README.md

 ### `RNA_Seq.nf`
 This Nextflow pipeline contains the following processes:
+#### Setup
+- `generateGTF`:
+   - Retrieve a GTF file from Ensembl for the species, genome assembly, and Ensembl build number specified in the .config file
+   - Use the UCSC `chromAlias` table for the corresponding UCSC genome build to convert the sequence names (i.e., chromosomes) from Ensembl to UCSC nomenclature
+   - Limit the result to the subset of sequences specified in `params.genome.set` (e.g., `"base_random"`)
+- `generateBED`: Use the UCSC command-line utilities `gtfToGenePred` and `genePredToBed` to convert the GTF file to a BED file (for use with [RSeQC](http://rseqc.sourceforge.net) below)
+- `runRSEMprepareReference`: Prepare a set of [RSEM](https://deweylab.github.io/RSEM/) reference files using the FASTA reference specified in the .config file and the Ensembl
 #### FASTQ-level QC
 - `runFastQC`: Use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to perform QC on each pair of FASTQ files
 - `runMultiQCFastq`: Compile output from `runFastQC` into TSV tables and HTML report using [MultiQC](https://multiqc.info/)